 - Now tap on Mobile networks on the next screen

 - Tap on Network operators and choose Select Automatically from the next screen

-The device will start looking for networks automatically and it will try to connect to the network once it identifies one.
-This should help you solve the problem.
+The device will start looking for networks automatically, and it will try to connect to the network once it identifies one.
+It should help you solve the problem.